SpaNb4/nodejs2024Q1-service/README.md

 docker compose down
 ```

-## PgAdmin

-If you want to access the PgAdmin interface and manage the Postgres database, you can do so by visiting http://localhost:80 in your browser.
-You can log in using the email and password you provided in the `.env` file.

 ## Environment variables

 Create a `.env` file in the root directory of the project and add the following environment variables: